balanced/balanced.github.com/_posts/2013-02-11-balanced-powers-forge.md

  If you'd like to be featured in one of Balanced's customer profiles please email support at balancedpayments.com.

 ---
-The guys at Forge posted thier work to HN: [http://news.ycombinator.com/item?id=5214218](http://news.ycombinator.com/item?id=5214218)
+The guys at Forge posted their work to HN: [http://news.ycombinator.com/item?id=5214218](http://news.ycombinator.com/item?id=5214218)